Peter in Magicland: Plot

-Reaching the Moon, they go through the Christmas and Easter worlds to find some snack for the Bear, before continuing on their journey.
+Reaching the Moon, they go through the Christmas Kingdom and Easter Nest to find some food for the Bear, before continuing on their journey.
 After fending off some hostile wolves, they arrive at a cannon which shoots Peter, Annabelle and Mr. Buzzworthy to the top of the mountain, where the tree with the beetle's leg stands.
 They encounter the Moon Man himself, and the Makers come to the children's aid, eventually defeating him by freezing him.
 Peter removes the leg from the tree and attaches it back to Mr. Buzzworthy, who is now overjoyed at having his long-lost leg back.
 When the sun rises, the ice from the Moon Man melts and he tries to attack them, but they escape him by flying into a chimney that wakes them up, revealing it all to be a dream.
-After their mother checks on them (who looks similar to the Night Fairy), they find a beetle resting on their windowsill, who has all of his six legs.
+After their mother (who looks similar to the Night Fairy) checks on them, they find a beetle resting on their windowsill, who has all of his six legs.
 The beetle then flies away, while Peter and Annabelle wonder if they will ever fly with him again.